karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 <img src="/assets/break/fool1.jpeg">
 <img src="/assets/break/fish.jpeg">
 <div class="thecap">
   Fooled linear classifier: The starting image (left) is classified as a kit fox.
 That's incorrect, but then what can you expect from a linear classifier?
 However, if we add a small amount "goldfish" weights to the image (top row, middle), suddenly the classifier is convinced that it's looking at one with high confidence.
 We can distort it with the school bus template instead if we wanted to.
+Similar figures (but on the MNIST digits dataset) can be seen in Figure 2 of <a href="http://arxiv.org/abs/1412.6572">Goodfellow et al.</a>
 </div>
 </div>